Cosmological Backgrounds of Gravitational Waves: Inflationary period, part II: beyond the irreducible GW background

 with $\Phi$, $\Psi$ the scalar metric perturbations, and $h_{ij}$ the transverse-traceless (TT) tensor perturbation.
 Expanding to second-order in perturbations the Einstein field equations, one can recognize that the bi-linear terms made out of first-order scalar perturbations, act as a source term $S_{ij}^{\rm TT}$ for the second-order tensor perturbations.
 Passing all bi-linear terms made from first-order scalar perturbations, into the right-hand side of the transverse-traceless part of the perturbed Einstein equation, one can write

 where the source term reads~\cite{Ananda:2006af,Baumann:2007zm}

 with $w=P/\rho$ the equation of state and $c_s^2=P'/\rho'$ the adiabatic sound speed.
 Notice that in the above Eqs.~(\ref{eq:GWeom2ndOrder}), (\ref{eq:2ndOrderSource}), first order tensor and vector perturbations are considered negligible, in comparison with first-order scalar perturbations.
-Hence $S_{ij}^\TT$ is only made by the transverse-traceless part of the quadratic terms in first-order scalar perturbations, which behave effectively as a source term for induced second-order GWs (recall one is neglecting first-order tensors in this computation).
+Hence $S_{ij}^\TT$ is only made by the transverse-traceless part of the quadratic terms in first-order scalar perturbations, which behave effectively as a source term for induced second-order GWs.

 From an observational point of view, we are particularly interested in second-order induced GWs during the radiation era, as only modes entering the horizon during that early stage of the Universe, are probed by the frequency range of GW detectors.
 For the effect of second-order induced tensors (as well as vectors) on the CMB, see~\cite{Mollerach:2003nq}.
 There, it is found that second-order GWs dominate over first-order GWs only if the tensor-to-scalar ratio at CMB scales is $r < 10^{-6}$.
-For the rest of the section we rather focus on the amplitude of the second-order induced GW background at smaller scales than the CMB.
+For the rest of the section we rather focus on the amplitude of the second-order induced GW background at smaller scales than those of the CMB.